saurabhaloneai/image-cap/README.md

 - the DecoderRNN gen captions for the given image features.

 - it takes the attention-weighted context vectors from the Attn class and the pre-gen word to produce the next word in the sequence.

 - it uses an LSTM (Long Short-Term Memory) to handle the text data(captions).

+- lets formalize this in terms of math :

+ - the input image features X (extracted by the EncoderCNN) and target captions Y with length T, the model learns to predict the sequence Y, computing the probability P(Y|X).

 ![decoder](images/decoder.png)